Top 5 Impressionist Museums in Paris for Art Lovers in 2025

 Location: 16th arrondissement – 2 Rue Louis Boilly

-- Musee Marmottan Monet Website
+- Website: Musee Marmottan Monet

-4. Petit Palais – Elegant Interior and Free Entrance
+4. Petit Palais – Free Impressionist Art

 Now we have a museum with impressionist art that is both underrated and free to visit.
 The gallery of the Petit Palais has paintings from Delacroix, Cézanne, Courbet and, of course, Monet.